projf/isle/hardware/mem/docs/vram.md

 For Isle, `WORD` must be set to **32** to match the architecture. `ADDRW` should be set to **14**, but may be set larger if you have enough block ram.
 Because bit write infers 32 x 2 KiB brams, you don't save any resources by setting `ADDRW` to less than 14.

-The optional `FILE_BMAP` parameter allows a $readmemh format bitmap to be loaded at build time; this is mostly useful for testing.
+The optional `FILE_BMAP` parameter allows $readmemh format [bitmaps](../../../res/bitmaps/) to be loaded at build time; this is mostly useful for testing; for example `/res/bitmaps/crocus/crocus-336x192.mem`.

 You can create a suitable $readmemh bitmap with [img2fmem](https://github.com/projf/fpgatools/tree/main/img2fmem).

 ## Signals

 The vram is dual port, with a system and display port in different clock domains (discussed in more detail below).
+The signal interfaces is the same as [tram](tram.md) (apart from write-mask granularity).

 ### Input